Doing What's Right

 BMO's Code of Conduct applies to BMO's Board of Directors, to the directors of the boards of BMO's subsidiaries and to all employees of BMO Financial Group and its direct and indirect subsidiaries around the world.

 The approach outlined in this Code of Conduct is not something we aspire to: it is the performance standard we commit to every day.
-It is our enduring ethical guide — its principles are extremely important, and they are not negotiable.
+It is our enduring ethical guide — and its principles are not negotiable.

 Maintain integrity, empathy and responsibility in all our decisions and actions.

-Our values guide us beyond the easy thing to do to the right thing to do.
+Our values guide us beyond the easy thing to do, and to do the right thing.
 They ensure we act with integrity with all of BMO’s customers, employees, suppliers and competitors, as well as any other third party or business partner.

 We must uphold high standards for how we operate.
 We must all consider the environmental and social impacts of our decisions.
 It’s an essential part of upholding our commitment to corporate responsibility.

 We must be inclusive.
 Welcome and support individuals from diverse backgrounds, perspectives and communities.
-All of our communications and interactions with our colleagues in the workplace should be respectful, professional and in accordance with the Code.
+All of our behavior, communications and interactions with our colleagues in the workplace must be respectful, professional and in accordance with the Code.
 Workplace relationships must be kept free of discrimination and harassment.
-We must ensure all employees are valued, respected and heard
+We must ensure all employees are valued, respected and heard.

 Be alert to possible violations of laws, regulations or the Code.
 Report concerns immediately to the appropriate people or department.